HomeLatest NewsGovTechIndia adopts 'Visakhapatnam Declaration' to advance e-governance

 Advertisement

-Measures such as Zero-Trust architecture, post-quantum security and AI-based monitoring systems were identified as essential for cyber resilience across sectors including transport, defence and citizen services.
+Measures such as Zero-Trust architecture, post-quantum security and AI-based monitoring systems were identified as essential for across sectors including transport, defence and citizen services.

 The declaration committed to accelerating the rollout of the National Agri Stack to improve farmers’ access to credit, advisory services and markets, while promoting climate-smart and sustainable farming practices.